adityasahugit/Fetch-Rewards-Coding-Exercise/README.md

 - I have renamed the primary keys of all the 3 tables from _id to user_id, brand_id and receipt_id for respective tables in the new simplified structure of the database.

 - I have create a new table **rewardReceipt** from the 'rewardsReceiptItemList' column of the receipt table.
-This new table has been assigned a new primary key as **'rewards_receipt_id'**.
+The rewardReceipt table tracks individual items within transactions that are eligible for rewards.
+It plays a critical role in connecting purchases with specific rewards criteria, allowing for the calculation and assignment of reward points or benefits to users based on their purchases.

-- Since the brandCode is not unique in this table.
+-  This new table has been assigned a new primary key as **'rewards_receipt_id'**.Since the brandCode is not unique in this table.
 Also due to single receipt_id having multiple reward receipt items it was not feasible to make a composite unique key from receipt_id.

 ## Second: Write a query that directly answers a predetermined question from a business stakeholder